mark-b-kauffman/LaunchExternalJWKS/README.md

 To configure:

-## app/lti.json, app/private.key, and app/Config.py
+## app/lti.json, app/private.key, app/public.key, and app/Config.py

-This [document](https://docs.blackboard.com/standards/lti/tutorials/py-lti-1p3) shows how to configure the PyLTI1.3 library, which is done through the `configs`directory.
-The specifics for this code are given in the lti-template.json/lti.json instructions following.
-(In the tutorial document the file name is game.json.)
+This [document](https://docs.blackboard.com/lti/tutorials/py-lti-1p3) shows how to configure the PyLTI1.3 library, which is done through the `configs`directory.
+This project has no configs directory.
+Instead, all configuration is in files in the app directory.

 ## ConfigTemplate.py